-Are you looking to finally change your life and achieve the results you want in 2017?
+Finally change your life and achieve the body you want this year

-You can prepare yourself psychologically to get the best head start in January.
-The biggest hurdle that we all face is ourselves, so with these 5 simple steps I guarantee you will be winning the race.
+You can prepare yourself psychologically to get the best head start.
+After all, the biggest hurdle that we all face is ourselves.

 2/ What are my goals?